NikAzaza/school-website/README.md

 # school-website
-some stuff for website of my school/
+Some stuff for website of my school.

 Minimum JavaScript (only few event handlers as minified scripts inside 'javascript:()' string)